mikejoh/gk/CAPA/README.md

 Hardwired Artifacts are static explicitly defined artifacts.

-Condsider parameterizing your S3 keys by `workflow.uid` in case you have concurrent workflows of the same spec.
+Consider parameterizing your S3 keys by `workflow.uid` in case you have concurrent workflows of the same spec.

 You can set a specific `serviceAccountName` for to override the service account used to access S3.